cjgreenwood/TableAutomation/README.md

 # TableAutomation

 Presentation and related code for table automation in Stata
+To download:
+1. click on the green <Code> button
+2. selec <Download ZIP>